Quick Summary :-

 1. Back-End Languages

-Choose any language for instance, Python, Java, Ruby, PHP, or Node. js (JavaScript).
+Choose a backend language such as Python, Java, Ruby, PHP, or Node.js (JavaScript).
 This is what makes the back-end work.
 It receives data and requests from the user.
-The Former affects your performance and scalability.
+The choice of language directly impacts performance and scalability.

 Experts agree that you should select a language with a large ecosystem and a good community.
 Concentrate on developing clean, efficient, and secure business logic in your server-side code as you go through the development process.